kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 ### Goals

-- Allow Pods to specify PID limits via `spec.resources.limits.pid` in the Pod specification
+- Allow Pods to specify PID limits via `spec.resources.limits.pids` in the Pod specification
 - Restrict below the kubelet's default `podPidsLimit` when a Pod-level limit is set
 - Use the lower value when both kubelet and Pod limits are specified
 - Implement PID limiting at the Pod cgroup level for cgroupsv2